Your browser is out-of-date!

 How to get a landing permit

-You need a landing permit or ‘concession’ from the Department of Conservation to land at the Milford Sound Piopiotahi Aerodrome.
+You need a landing permit or ‘concession’ from the Department of Conservation to land at Milford Sound Piopiotahi Aerodrome.

 If you wish to apply for a landing permit, you can contact: